Steely Green

 Steely Green (born 9 January 2004) is an Australian rules footballer who plays for the Richmond Football Club in the Australian Football League (AFL).
-He drafted by Richmond with the 55th selection overall in the 2022 AFL draft.
-Green made his debut in round 10 of the 2024 season, against the Brisbane lions at the Gabba.
+He was drafted by Richmond with the 55th overall selection in the 2022 AFL draft.
+Green made his debut in round 10 of the 2024 season, against the Brisbane Lions at the Gabba.

+Statistics

+Updated to the end of round 22, 2026.